Kkobala/Ado.Net/README.md

 **Task status:** mandatory / manually-checked.

 ## Description
-1. Clone a skeleton solution from the repository provided by AutoCode
+1. Clone a skeleton solution from the repository provided by AutoCode.
 1. Create a new project and add to the solution.
 Use the `Console App (.NET Core)` VS 2019 project type
 1. Create `Folder Database`
 1. Select folder in `Solution` explorer and Add Database `Customers`: